praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 For Server Side Setup / Development Environment:

  * Google Chrome: Add 'React Developer Tools' from chrome extensions.
-It allows to inspect the React component hierarchies in the Chrome Developer Tools.
+It allows you to inspect the React component hierarchies in the Chrome Developer Tools.
  * Git: Our project uses Git as a version control system.
  * NodeJS: This allows to run JavaScript on a computer/server.
 It allows us to create, read, update, and delete files on the server side.
  * Visual Studio Code: This is the text-editor for our project as we are using React, it provides right extensions to support our React JS development.
 Add these extensions for ReactJS development -